 Peggy is a former member of the Comfort (TX) Volunteer Fire Department and has served as an EMT-B. Peggy has authored newspaper columns for the public in general as well as award-winning articles dealing with the sensitive issues that come with job-related stress and grief in Emergency Services, Public Safety, and Corrections.
 Her writings have been featured in print and electronic publications for the Federation of Fire Chaplains, the Los Angeles Fire Firefighter newspaper (former staff writer), the International Association of Women in Fire and Emergency Services, and the Firefighter’s Bible (Holman Publishing).

-Since retiring from her work with our first responders the summer of 2017, Peggy has spent time reflecting on her future goals and ambitions as well as enjoying the gifts of retirement.
+Although Peggy has retired, she continues to help anyone in need of coping with traumatic loss and grief.
 She recently relocated to Centerville, OH to be near family, especially her grandson, Jake.
 Peggy has served as a Hospice volunteer with the Peterson Health Hospice and provided Life Skills classes on coping with traumatic loss and grief for Warriors Heart.
 These days you will find her reading more, taking up crocheting after many years hiatus, and traveling near and far with friends and family.

 You may contact Peggy by email at email@example.com